Empowering Your Child

 A child so wholeheartedly wants to believe his or her dreams can come true.
 It is up to the parent to support this notion (whether it makes sense to us or not!) and reinforce the dream.

 I reinforced Raquel’s dream by reminding her of it frequently as she grew up.
 Don’t be afraid to bring it up—just making it a part of everyday discussion will make it seem more and more attainable.
-Our realities are made up of what we believe, and she would never become Prime Minister if I framed it as an “unbelievable” achievement.
+Our realities are made up of what we believe, and she would never become politician if I framed it as an “unbelievable” achievement.

 Check Part 2 for tips on how to support that dream as they get older; find out what we did to help Raquel work on her dream.